k3iith/k3iith/README.md

 🚀 What I Do

 UI/UX Design
 Wireframing & Prototyping
 User Research
 Interaction Design
 Usability Optimization

 🛠 Tools

 Figma
 Adobe XD
 HTML / CSS
 Git & GitHub

 🎯 Goal

-To grow as a UI/UX Engineer while continuously improving product usability and system thinking.
+To gain strong industry experience as a UI/UX Engineer and grow into a Product Owner role in the future combining design expertise with product strategy and business thinking to build impactful digital solutions.